 In September 2018, Tyco Fire Products and Chemguard filed a Petition for Multidistrict Litigation with the United States Judicial Panel on Multidistrict Litigation ("JPML") seeking to consolidate all existing and future federal cases into one jurisdiction.
-On December 7, 2018, the JPML issued an order transferring various AFFF cases to a multi-district litigation ("MDL") before the United States District Court for the District of South Carolina.
-Additional cases have been identified for transfer to the MDL.
+On December 7, 2018, the JPML issued an order transferring various AFFF cases to a multi-district litigation

+("MDL") before the United States District Court for the District of South Carolina.
+Additional cases have been identified for transfer to or are being directly filed in the MDL.